 This product is currently sold out.

-There is a newer version of this product.
+There is a newer version of this product: the Mk II.

 The Immerse Reverberator houses eight stellar stereo reverbs — Wet, hall, plate & spring reverbs, two shimmers, Wet+echo, and Wet+detune.
 Each effect has been painstakingly crafted: there are no fillers here.